umair-gujjar/react-router-transitions/README.md

 ### Use hooks to determine transition automatically

-You can use hooks to determine transition automatically without having to specify it in every "show" or "dismiss".
+You can use hooks to determine transitions automatically without having to specify it in every "show" or "dismiss".

 **Example:**